 Many potential adoptive parents choose to work with an agency to find a child.
 An adoption agency provides all the guidance and legal assistance needed to find a child and bring them home.
 Adoption costs typically include legal fees, the cost of a home study if required, medical expenses for the birth mother — if she isn’t covering her own — and travel if the child is out of state or in another country.
 Other than some assistance with medical expenses (in states where it is allowed), the birth mother receives no compensation for carrying and giving birth to the child.

 Similarly, many potential parents building their family via surrogacy also choose to work with an agency.
 A surrogacy agency helps to find a gestational surrogate and guides the intended parent or parents through the entire process.
 Surrogacy costs can vary, depending on the agency you work with and what services they offer.
 If a gestational surrogate requires multiple rounds of IVF to conceive or if an intended parent needs to use a sperm and/or egg donor, the price can be greater.
 In general, the costs of surrogacy will include all agency fees, medical fees, and compensation for the gestational surrogate.
 Intended parents typically also pay for any lost wages or childcare expenses a gestational surrogate incurs during the process.
 Curious about additional stipends a gestational surrogate may receive?
-See our surrogate financial page here.
+See our surrogate financial information for more details on costs.

 In some cases, prospective parents may choose to pursue private adoption, which means they don’t use an agency to pursue adoption.
 Instead, they connect with a woman who wants to give her baby up for adoption, and, using an experienced attorney, they work out a legal agreement regarding the child.
 Private adoptions vary widely in their costs, with legal fees being the biggest contributing factor to the cost.
 In an adoption, the biological mother does not receive money for giving up her child for adoption.